Skip to main content

 Base station site selection

-A sample of 5G-enabled mobile telecommunication sites for measurement was selected from the Radio Frequency National Site Archive (RFNSA), a public database of all Australian mobile phone base stations hosted by the Australian Mobile Telecommunications Association (AMTA).
+A sample of mobile telecommunication base station sites for measurement has been selected from the Radio Frequency National Site Archive (RFNSA), a public database of all Australian mobile phone base stations hosted by the Australian Mobile Telecommunications Association (AMTA).

-For our 2020–21 and 2021–22 measurement programs, we selected an equal number of Telstra, Optus and TPG Telecom Ltd sites in Victoria, New South Wales and Queensland, a total of 129 sites in each state.
+For our 2020–21 and 2021–22 measurement programs, we selected an equal number of Telstra, Optus and TPG Telecom Ltd, 5G-enabled sites in Victoria, New South Wales and Queensland, a total of 129 sites in each state.

-In late 2022, we moved to a business-as-usual measurement program, and aim to measure 130 sites nationally each year.
+Our business-as-usual measurement program is ongoing and aims to measure 130 sites nationally each year.
 The sites we measure will be a mixture of new sites as well as sites previously measured.

 The sites selected for measurement during our business-as-usual program will be informed by the movements of our Field Operations teams as they move around the country as part of their regular work activity.